Jun Akiyama: Pro Wrestling Noah (2000–2012)

 Following his title loss to Naomichi Marufuji, Akiyama made good his promise to Tsuyoshi Kikuchi, going back to wearing blue trunks, and wrestling mainly in the undercard.
 He successfully redeemed himself by defeating Kikuchi and once again wore white trunks following that match.
 This put him back in line for success, which had him winning the tag titles a second time with Takeshi Rikio.
-However, due to an injury to Rikio, they were forced to vacate the titles.
+Due to an injury to Rikio, they were forced to vacate the title.
 Akiyama competed at New Japan Pro-Wrestling's third Annual "Wrestle Kingdom in Tokyo Dome" show, defeating Manabu Nakanishi.

 On March 1, 2009, Akiyama defeated Kensuke Sasaki for the GHC Heavyweight Championship.
 On June 14, 2009, he was forced to vacate the title due to injury, in which left him out of action for the rest of the tour.
 After making his return later that year, Akiyama continued to wrestle sporadically whilst struggling with back injuries and the burden of post traumatic stress syndrome, following the death of Mitsuharu Misawa.

 Akiyama participated in the first Global League, achieving a total of eight points with four wins and just one loss.
 As the Block B winner, he faced Block A winner Yoshihiro Takayama in the final match on May 2.
 Takayama won the tournament by pinning Akiyama with an Everest German suplex.

 In April 2011, Akiyama and Akitoshi Saito won the 2011 Global Tag League.

-On October 23, 2011, Akiyama defeated Suwama to finally win All Japan's Triple Crown Heavyweight Championship, the belt he could not win during his eight-year run with the promotion before leaving for Pro-Wrestling NOAH.
+On October 23, 2011, Akiyama defeated Suwama to finally win All Japan's Triple Crown Heavyweight Championship, the belt he could not win during his eight-year run with the promotion before leaving for Pro-Wrestling Noah.
 Shortly after winning the Triple Crown, Akiyama adopted a new look as he shaved his head bald.
 On January 22, Akiyama and Saito defeated Bad Intentions (Giant Bernard and Karl Anderson) to win the GHC Tag Team Championship.
 He has successfully defended the Triple Crown against Taiyō Kea (twice), Takao Omori and Keiji Mutoh.
 Akiyama lost the Triple Crown to Masakatsu Funaki on August 26, 2012, in a match that lasted less than five minutes.

-On December 3, 2012, it was reported that Akiyama had threatened to not re-sign with Noah after his contract expires in January 2013, when the promotion decided to release Kenta Kobashi from his contract.
-On December 19, Noah confirmed that Akiyama would be leaving the promotion following December 24.
+On December 3, 2012, it was reported that Akiyama had threatened to not re-sign with Noah after his contract expires in January 2013, when the promotion released Kenta Kobashi from his contract.
+On December 19, Noah confirmed that Akiyama would leave the promotion on December 24.
 On December 24, Akiyama, working as "Mr. Christmas", defeated his trainee Atsushi Aoki in both men's final Noah match.